Everything About Bitcoin

 Bitcoin is not just a speculative asset.
 It has been designed first as a means of payment, like “digital cash”.
 Its popularity has led to more and more acceptance and use cases.
 Including the purchase of goods and services, from pizzas to Lamborghinis.
 The first-ever purchase using Bitcoin was for two pizzas!
 At the time, these two cost roughly $40.
 Today, they are worth over US$200,000,000.

 Today, it is possible to buy luxury houses or tickets to space with Bitcoin, showing how it has become an acceptable means of settling large transactions and investments.
-And although it’s not for everyone yet, Bitcoin’s gradual rise to acceptance and mainstream adoption means the future sure is looking bright.
+Although it’s not for everyone yet, Bitcoin’s gradual rise to acceptance and mainstream adoption means the future sure is looking bright.

 Remember, we previously explained how blockchain transactions work.
 Allowing for transparent, secure and anonymous peer-to-peer exchange of value, free from the control of external parties.
 Well, Bitcoin – or BTC – works the same.
 Let’s review the steps: